by Carimah Townes Nov 4, 2015

 Ireland's bailout is ending, but high rates of joblessness, homelessness, and poverty brought on by austerity will take longer to shrug off.

-By Tara Culp-Ressler Nov 14, 2013
+by Tara Culp-Ressler Nov 14, 2013

 Three Irish women who couldn't get health care in their own country -- even though their unborn children were too sick to survive outside the womb -- say their human rights have been violated.

-By Alan Pyke on October 16, 2013
+by Alan Pyke Oct 16, 2013

 A corporate tax change proposed Tuesday wouldn't prevent a common exploitation of Irish law.

-By Tara Culp-Ressler on August 23, 2013
+by Tara Culp-Ressler Aug 23, 2013

 After Savita's tragic death, reproductive rights activists pressured Ireland to loosen its total abortion ban.
 That policy change has already prevented another woman like Savita from dying.